Appleseed/leaves.lite/README.md

 * No DB Required / Links in JSON
 * AngularJS 1.5 w/ Components (AngularJS 2 Coming)
 * Quickly share links / bookmarks
+* TypeScript so code is better
+* Webpack Module management for future modularization
+* Karma Tests for good unit Tests

 #Where it began: KIGG##
 While at [Anant](http://www.anant.us), I was creating this to iterate on the original Kigg project which was written in ASP.net MVC 3.